Aaru1801/NotchAni/README.md

 * **Real-Time Media HUD:** High-res artwork and track info.
 Unlike other apps, this uses a stateful JSON bridge to ensure song titles and covers update the millisecond the track changes.
 * **Intelligent Device Awareness:** Recognizes more than just AirPods.
 Whether you're using **bluetooth earphone, bluetooth headphones**, NotchAni identifies the hardware and shows what is connected.
-* **System HUD Suppression:** This is still in progress as I am exploring more stuff to suppress the default system HUD.
+* **System HUD Suppression:** This is still in progress as I am exploring more on how to suppress the default system HUD.
 * **Interactive Controls:** You can also adjust the brightness and the volume from the expanded view itself.
-* **Production Hygiene:** Built-in "zombie" process management to ensure the background bridge starts and stops cleanly with the app.

 ---